ModelValidationProgram/MVP-NonClinalAF/notebook/20220117-gitsync_KEL.md

 -  [ ] LFMM figures - what to show?
 -  [ ] RDA figure 1 - demography histograms, demography scatterplots
 -  [ ] RDA figure 2 - a 6 panel plot - SS Clines, SS Mtn, and Est - mutation loading on top, individual scores on bottom
-  - create main text figure for simple scenarios
+- [ ] create main text figure for simple scenarios
-  - create a supplemental figure for the complex scenarios
+- [ ] create a supplemental figure for the complex scenarios

 Potential additional steps:
 - [ ] run outflank for FST outliers
 - [ ] run higher gene flow sims with less LA in SS scenarios
 - [ ] add fake correlated environments to RDA analysis
 - [ ] add ROC scores to output
+- [ ] add sims that have demog correlated with a non-selective environment

 ## Housekeeping
 - [ ] Download YML files from /work/lotterhos/MVP-NonClinalAF/src to https://github.com/northeastern-rc/lotterhos_group